Jovan Gavrilović: From Srem to Belgrade

 Gavrilović also loved to travel, which led him to Belgrade in 1829.
 Belgrade at the time was a "mecca" for Serbian scholars who gladly came to Serbia, bringing the Age of Enlightenment to it.
-An additional impetus, was the fact that Vuk Karadžić, a friend of Gavrilović, stayed with him in Belgrade during those years, with whom he collaborated over many years.
+An additional impetus, was that Vuk Karadžić, a friend of Gavrilović, stayed with him in Belgrade during those years, with whom he collaborated over many years.
 He also collaborated with Felix Philipp Kanitz when he came to do research in 1858 in Serbia.

 Unlike Vukovar, where he could not get a state job because of his civic background, Gavrilović was well received in Belgrade.
 Belgrade remained his home for the next five decades with three interruptions - during his short stay in Kragujevac, where he was deliberately deployed because he was known to dislike staying in smaller towns; then during his diplomatic service in Constantinople until 1833; and during his stay in Bucharest, in the same diplomatic capacity, in 1836.

 Upon returning to Belgrade, Gavrilović became one of the most prominent figures and princes of trust.
 During the following decades, he was Minister of Finance, State Advisor, Head of the Business and Trade School and one of the founders and President of the Serbian Learned Society (later to become the Serbian Academy of Sciences and Arts).
 He wrote the Rečnik, Geografisko-Statistični Srbije (Geographical and Statistical Atlas of Serbia) in Belgrade in 1846.

 On 10 June 1868 he became the head of state, sharing the three-person regency, with Milivoje Blaznavac and Jovan Ristić, which took care of the newly elected prince Milan Obrenović, without any compensation.
 This was his most difficult role, as the young Milan was sensitive and restless.
 In his attempts to please a young man who grew up in a conflict-ridden family, Gavrilović encountered many obstacles; from the staff of the court and officers trying to smear and corrupt Milan to other deputies, politicians, and Obrenović himself, who had their own plans to make Milan into a "real man" and a real master.